The Early Notification Scheme (ENS) and Maternity & Newborn Safety Investigations (MNSI)

 What if the MNSI report does not conclude the cause of a death or my child’s brain injury was as a result of failures?

 This does not mean you do not have a case for medical negligence.

-We would therefore advise that the HSIB report is reviewed by an independent solicitor afterwards, and especially if you have been told that the ENS team are considering the report.
+We would therefore advise that the MNSI report is reviewed by an independent solicitor afterwards, and especially if you have been told that the ENS team are considering the report.

-How does the HSIB investigate a critical maternal incident?
+How does the MNSI investigate a critical maternal incident?

 The views of the family are very much taken into account as are the accounts from the staff involved in the critical incident.
 The clear premise of these maternity investigations is to enable lessons to be learnt and allow for sharing of knowledge so that hopefully systems in place can change to prevent similar incidents recurring.

 Families may wish to seek legal advice and general support from a specialist clinical negligence solicitor as part of this process, albeit that lawyers cannot be directly involved or contribute to the report.